kura/blackhole/docs/source/contributing.rst

 need to feel daunted.
 You can contribute in a variety of ways:

 - `Report bugs <https://github.com/kura/blackhole/issues>`_
+- Bug fixes
-- Submit pull requests for bug fixes or new behaviour
+- New behaviour
 - Improve the documentation
 - Write tests
 - Improve performance